rastapasta/mapscii/README.md

-# termap - Terminal Map Viewer
+# MapSCII - Map Viewer for your console

 No web browser around?
-No worries - discover the planet in your console!
+Don't worry - and discover the planet in your console!

 <img src="http://i.imgur.com/yYVt7No.png" width="100%" />